sidbose87/doe-task/README.md

 ## Prerequisites

 You need to copy the contents of .ssh folder of pre-req in order for your local jenkins master to have access to repo with the provided ssh keys.

+## Assumptions

+Jenkins is installed with sudo access to run some system related commands for linux

 ## Instructions